Daishiro Yoshimura

-Daishiro Yoshimura (吉村 大志郎, Yoshimura Daishirō) (former name; Nelson Yoshimura, ネルソン 吉村) was a Japanese football player and manager.
-He played for Japan national team, having naturalized in 1970.
+Daishiro Yoshimura (吉村 大志郎, Yoshimura Daishirō) (former name; Nelson Yoshimura, ネルソン 吉村) was a football player and manager.
+Born in Brazil, he played for the Japan national team.

 Club career

 Yoshimura was born in São Paulo, Brazil on August 16, 1947.
 He moved to Japan and joined Yanmar Diesel in 1967.
 He played with Kunishige Kamamoto and so on and leads the team to the greatest era in Yanmar Diesel history.
 The club won Japan Soccer League champions 4 times and Emperor's Cup 3 times.
 He retired in 1980.
 He played 189 games and scored 30 goals in the league.
 He was selected Best Eleven 4 times.

 National team career

 On August 2, 1970, Yoshimura debuted for Japan national team against South Korea.
 He was selected Japan for 1974 Asian Games.
 He also played at 1972 Summer Olympics qualification, 1974 World Cup qualification and 1976 Summer Olympics qualification.
 He played 46 games and scored 7 goals for Japan until 1976.